awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-advanced.md

 }
 ```

 In your email templates, you can refer to nested attributes by providing the name of the parent attribute, followed by a period \(\.\), followed by the name of the attribute for which you want to include the value\.
-For example, if you use the data structure shown in the preceding example, and you want to include each recipient's first name in the email template, include the following text in your email template: `Hello {{Contact.FirstName}}!`
+For example, if you use the data structure shown in the preceding example, and you want to include each recipient's first name in the email template, include the following text in your email template: `Hello {{contact.firstName}}!`

 Handlebars can parse paths that are nested several levels deep, which means you have flexibility in how you structure your template data\.